rujal2004/flask-outpass-system/README.md

 A Flask-based web application for college students to request outpasses, which are then approved in a multi-step flow: **Student → Parent → Warden**
 ## Features
  Student login and outpass request form
- Parent approval screenshot and upload it via portal Warden dashboard for approving or rejecting outpass requests, with each request routed to the respective warden based on the student's hostel
+ Parent approval with screenshot upload via the portal Warden dashboard for approving or rejecting outpass requests, with each request routed to the respective warden based on the student's hostel
- SQLite database integration for tracking requests Role-based access system
+ SQLite database integration for tracking requests Role-based access system(Student, Warden)
 ## Tech Used
  Backend: Python (Flask)
  Frontend: HTML, CSS, Java Script